The Life Sciences Law Review: Mexico

 The Publicity Regulations define the term 'publicity' as any activity that includes all creation, planning, playing and broadcasting processes of advertisements in communication media with the purpose of promoting the sale or consumption of products or services.

-The Health Law differentiates between publicity intended for health professionals and for the public, the former being that regarding the characteristics and use of medicines, medical devices and medical or scientific information used for publicity or promotional purposes restricted to specialised media and based on the content of the products' MA and the latter intended for the public at large, which requires specific permits and is only applicable to OTC medicines and herbal remedies.
+The Health Law differentiates between publicity intended for health professionals and for the public, the former being that regarding the characteristics and use of medicines, medical devices and medical or scientific information used for publicity or promotional purposes restricted to specialised media and based on the content of the products' MA and the latter intended for the public at large, which requires specific permits and is only applicable to over-the-counter medicines and herbal remedies.

-Promotional materials regarding pharmaceutical products and medical devices in Mexico are not subject to authorisation, provided these do not include information other than the names of the products and the entity manufacturing or distributing them or both.
+Promotional materials regarding pharmaceutical products and medical devices in Mexico are not subject to authorisation, provided these do not include information other than the names of the products and the entity manufacturing or distributing them, or both.
 Likewise, activities carried out involving health professionals are generally not subject to restriction, because it is possible to organise or sponsor congresses, sessions, courses, etc. regarding products, and to provide sample products, gifts, hospitality and entertainment.

 x Distributors and wholesalers